jmoraispk/loglife/docs/index.md

 ## Overview

-LogLife is an intelligent WhatsApp bot that helps you track goals, journal your thoughts, and build better habits through simple conversational interactions.
+LogLife is an AI bot to help track goals, journal thoughts, and build better habits through simple conversations.

 ---